istio/istio.io/content/en/about/case-studies/daocloud/index.md

    into service behavior and performance, facilitating issue identification and troubleshooting.

-1. Security and compliance: Istio's security features, such as mTLS authentication and access control policies, ensure the enforcement of security and compliance requirements during the migration process.
+1. Security and compliance: Istio's security features, such as mTLS authentication and access control policies, ensuring the enforcement of security and compliance requirements during the migration process.

-By leveraging Istio's capabilities, DaoCloud has successfully assisted numerous Chinese enterprises in transforming their traditional microservices architectures into scalable, resilient, and cloud-native systems.
-The gradual migration approach offered by Istio minimizes risks and disruptions while enabling the benefits of a modern cloud-native architecture.
+By leveraging Istio's capabilities, DaoCloud has successfully assisted numerous Chinese enterprises in transforming their traditional microservices architectures into scalable, resilient, and cloud native systems.
+The gradual migration approach offered by Istio minimizes risks and disruptions while enabling the benefits of a modern cloud native architecture.